 Since the time of Hippocrates, diet has been widely acknowledged as a cornerstone of health and wellness.
 There is little doubt that eating natural foods, reducing sugar and avoiding snacks plays a huge role in weight control and metabolic health.
 But this is not the only dietary aspect of healthy aging.

 Longevity is not only about living a long life.
 Nobody want to live with chronic illness and pain.
 Longevity is not just about increasing lifespan, but instead about increasing ‘health-span’.
 It’s more about quality of life, not total length.

-It’s a fascinating topic, so I’ve teamed up with Dr. James DiNicolantonio to bring you a new book, The Longevity Solution, now available for pre-order on Amazon.
+It’s a fascinating topic, so I’ve teamed up with Dr. James DiNicolantonio to bring you a new book, The Longevity Solution, now available on Amazon.
 In this book, I cover the role of fasting and longevity, but there’s far more to the book than that.
 We discuss the scientific theories behind aging.
 While chronologic age is a river, moving only in a single direction, aging, in physiologic years is not.
 Some people age more gracefully than others and it is these ‘best practices’ that are the focus of this book.

 We discuss theories of aging, and the paradigm that dominates this book is the competing demands of growth versus aging.
 Our growth ‘program’ dominates during our early years up until early adulthood.
 Then, our body stops growing.
 We reach our adult height and we don’t grow any more.
 Growth factors play a huge role in this.
 And the nutrient sensors insulin, mTOR and AMPK are also intimately linked to growth.